Event Information

 Bookings

-Bookings for both the Kingfisher Bay Ferry and Fraser Venture Barge are required in advance.
+Bookings for the SEALINK K'gari Ferry are required in advance.
 Over the Clean Up event weekend these barge services are busy so please book well in advance to avoid disappointment.
-All bookings for the event MUST be done via the Sealink Website to obtain the event discount.
-Please use this discount code which will be provided to those clubs travelling with Sealink.
-Please contact your club for discount code.
-Book K'gari (Fraser Island) Ferry (sealink.com.au) Payment in full is required at time of booking with usual terms and conditions as per below.
+All bookings for the event MUST be done via the Sealink Website using the event discount code (refer to your club's trip leader).
+Payment in full is required at time of booking.

 Please note: booking is essential through the website only